grimmer0125/embedded-pydicom-react-viewer/README.md

 ## Motivation

-Besides it is an interesting thing to use Python in browser, using Python DICOM parser has some advantanges.
+Besides it is an interesting thing to use Python in browser, using Python DICOM parser has some advantages.

 1. Although my another Chrome extension/Web project, https://github.com/grimmer0125/dicom-web-viewer uses 3-party JavaScript DICOM parser library but it seems not manintained.
 The other JavaScript/TypeScript DICOM parser library might be too heavy to use.
 2. Scientists usually use Python DICOM parser library, and using the same language/library is a good thing.